thin-edge/thin-edge.io/docs/src/operate/c8y/smartrest_templates.md

 ["template-1"]
 ```

-After adding or removing a template, you will need to run the following command before thin-edge.io will use the new settings:
+After adding or removing a template, you will need to run the following command before %%te%% will use the new settings:

 ```sh
 sudo tedge reconnect c8y